sybrew/the-seo-framework/readme.txt

 			* Removed: Overshadowed by the pixel counter.
 		* "Recommended Length: 50 to 55 characters"
 			* Removed: Overshadowed by the pixel counter.
+		* "Multiple trails can be outputted.
+The longest trail is prioritized."
 			/
-		* TODO "Multiple trails can be outputted.
-The longest trail is prioritized."
+			* Removed: No longer applicable and TODO: it should now be intuitive through the URL generation.

 * **For developers:**
 	* **Added:**